openmainframeproject/tac/programs/infrastructure/plan.md

 To accommodate the current Open Mainframe Project budget constraints, as well as able to accept the hardware donation before Broadcom needs to get the hardware out of its current data center by the end of the calendar year, the plan is to split the plan into two parts:

 1. Move current hardware from Broadcom to Marist College.
-2. Announce hardware donation and intention to activate
+2. Announce hardware donation and intention to activate.
-3. Install and activate the hardware
+3. Install and activate the hardware.
+4. Define security requirements and implementation.
-4. Plan for the migration of the CBT, and any other, environments to the new box
+5. Plan for the migration of the CBT, and any other, environments to the new box.
-5. Plan for opening infrastructure for community use
+6. Plan for opening infrastructure for community use.

 ## Phase 1: Move current hardware from Broadcom to Marist College - COMPLETE